-With the release of new smart meters, people have never been more conscious of the energy usage.
+With the huge energy price increases, people have never been more conscious of the energy usage.
 It’s important to look at the expensive appliances in your home and see how you can try and save money.

 We have collated the average amount of energy your appliances use every year, so you can find out just how much it is costing you.

 Something as simple as switching your appliances completely off instead of leaving them on standby, could help you save every month, or it could mean opting to buy an appliance with a higher energy efficiency rating.

 All costs below are calculated using the UK average energy rate of 28p/kWh (April 2022 tariff).
 Please understand that tariffs do vary based on your location and a cheaper tariff may be available where you live.

 Working out how much an appliance costs to run is actually simpler than you may think.
 All electrical appliances in the home come with a power rating, normally displayed in kW (kilowatts) and electricity is sold to homes by the kilowatt hour (kWh).

 To calculate the running cost, simply take the power rating (kW) and multiply that by the number of hours it will be running for and then multiply that number by your tariff rate.

 Power rating of appliance (kW) x Hours being used x tariff rate (£)

 Bigger houses, often detached, will use more electricity and closer to the national average, whereas flats or terraced homes will use much less, at around 2779kWh every year.

 Running costs and electricity usage depends on the size of your house, your current tariff rate and how efficient your home is, as different appliances have different power and efficiency ratings.